 • What will be different when we succeed?

-• Puts a fact on your impact by telling individual stories of lives changed
+• You have "put a face on your impact" by telling individual stories of lives changed.

 2. Leadership Alignment

-You have ensured your ministry and financial leaders (the 7-12% of giving households that provide about two-thirds of your ministry funding) are fully aligned with your vision by:
+You have ensured your ministry and financial leaders (households that provide two-thirds of your giving) are fully aligned with the vision by:

-• Presenting the vision and case for support to ministry and financial leaders in a way that encourages them to ask questions, voice concerns, and provide feedback.
+• Presenting the vision and case for support to ministry and financial leaders in a way that encouraged them to ask questions, voice concerns, and provide feedback.

 3. Financial Reality Check

-Ensure you have a firm grasp of your cost estimates, financing strategy, and projected financial commitments.
-Moving forward without thoroughly testing your case with donors, having it reviewed by lenders, and advancing far enough in the architectural design process to obtain reliable cost estimates is a recipe for disappointment.
-Accurate financial projections cannot be based on a simple vote from the congregation or its leadership.
-In such a context, a "yes" may merely signify a lack of objection to others funding the project, rather than a personal commitment to give.
+You have a firm grasp of your cost estimates, financing strategy, and projected financial commitments.
+To avoid disappointment, ensure you thoroughly test your case with givers, have plans, sources, and uses of cash reviewed by lenders, and that you are far enough into the architectural design process to obtain reliable cost estimates - normally after schematic design.
+Readiness cannot be based on a simple vote from the congregation or its leadership, because a "yes" without an accompanying financial commitment may merely signify a lack of objection to others funding the project, rather than a personal commitment to give.

-• You have implemented a trustworthy and proven process to educate and confidentially test the readiness of our church, after ensuring the necessary financial support of our ministry and financial leaders.
+• Implemented a proven process to educate and confidentially test the readiness and financial support of your church, after first ensuring you have the necessary financial support of your ministry and financial leaders.

-• You are far enough in the design process to accurately estimate cost.
+• You are far enough in the design process to accurately estimate costs.

 • A lender, such as your foundation or bank, has reviewed your financial condition, projected costs, and feasibility study, and provided you with conditional approval of your plan.

-• You have laid out a clear plan to address any debt that might remain after commitments are collected.
+• You have a clear plan to address any debt that might remain after commitments are collected.

 The Hidden Challenges of a Campaign